- Telephone 0131 667 7010

 - Website www.fieldrestaurant.co.uk

-Top-bracket contemporary Scottish cooking with a playful heart at very reasonable prices, served in a simple Southside dining room.
+Top-bracket contemporary Scottish cooking at very reasonable prices, served in a simple Southside dining room.

 This review is taken from the current (2016) edition.

 If you’re happy to forgo the faff of wine waiters and whatnot, you’ll find fine dining for a fraction at Field (if it did silver service, there’d be talk of Michelin stars).
 Its stage is simply set with straightforward surrounds: a front room-feel with a big black cow on one wall, black flock on the other; the service is pro; the bread warm; the wine list not marked up past reason.
 Pre-theatre it’s a steal, à la carte still a quality deal.
 Scottish larder showcased, the menu reads like a joy – one of those from which you’d be happy having anything.
 There are no passengers, instead purple potatoes, celeriac purée, harissa mayo, sage jus… from sea bass to baby beets, stars and support share spotlights.
 It’s classy, composed, contemporary cooking – skilful not showboating, playfully post-modern: artichoke cheesecake, venison rissole, goat’s cheese beignets, chicken confit ravioli.
 Continue: citrus éclair with blood orange sorbet, rhubarb and custard mille-feuille with Bird’s custard ice cream: every element excels, to the end.